Brazil–Jamaica relations

 Jamaica and Brazil established diplomatic relations on October 14, 1962.
 Both countries are full members of the Group of 15 as well as of the Community of Latin American and Caribbean States (CELAC).

 Alexandre Ruben Milito Gueiros became Brazil's Ambassador to Jamaica in January 2008.
-The Government of Jamaica established, in March 2012, a diplomatic mission in Brasilia to contribute to strengthening the relations between both countries.
+The Government of Jamaica established, in March 2012, a diplomatic mission in Brasília to contribute to strengthening the relations between both countries.
 Presently Jamaica is represented in Brazil by a Chargé d'Affaires, who heads the new Diplomatic Mission, while the first resident Ambassador prepares to take up her new functions in a couple of months.
 Jamaica also maintains an Honorary Consul, Mrs. Maria Pia Fauhabar Bastos-Tigre, Attorney-at-Law, located in São Paulo, the major business centre of the country.
-The Government of Jamaica is currently giving serious consideration to the appointment of Honorary Consuls in the Brazilian cities of Salvador, (State of Bahia) and Manaus, (State of Amazonas), which are located in the North and Eastern regions of Brazil, respectively.
+The Government of Jamaica is currently giving serious consideration to the appointment of Honorary Consuls in the Brazilian cities of Salvador, (State of Bahia) and Manaus, (State of Amazonas), which are located in the Northeast and Norte regions of Brazil, respectively.

 The move is justified by the following reasons: